 - Closeout – capture lessons learned, document project successes for future use

-Phase One: Identification
+Phase One: Initiation

 The Initiation Phase is the second phase of the project lifecycle.
 The phase begins once the PCW (business case) is approved.
 During initiation, the project is more fully defined so that it may be properly resourced and realistically planned in the next phase.
 The sponsor assigns a project manager.
 The project manager proceeds to fully describe the project scope and prepare the project charter.
 The major deliverable of the phase is the project charter, which: